assamite/cc-course-UH17/docs/source/ex_metaphor.rst

 #. **RETURN** *(Code)* Use ``nltk``'s ``pos_tag``, refer to :doc:`parsing_NLTK`, to obtain all nouns in the output of your ``generate2``.
    If the generated text did not contain any nouns, re-generate it again until it contains at least one noun.

-#. **RETURN** *(Code)* Select a noun as a target concept from the nouns obtained in the previous exercise.
+#. **RETURN** *(Code)* Select a noun as a target concept from the nouns obtained in the previous exercise question.
-   Implement the approach described in Galvan et al. (2016) for generating rhetorical figures.
+   Implement the approach described in Galvan et al. (2016), under *Process* section, for generating rhetorical figures.
 The approach utilizes `Thesaurus Rex (v2) <http://ngrams.ucd.ie/therex2/>`_'s API to retrieve categories and adjectival properties of the target concept, and search for potential source concepts.